Sorry, you need to enable JavaScript to visit this website.

 Explore Options

-This phase helps students explore specialty options and practice settings.
+This phase helps you explore specialty options and practice settings.
 CiM offers a starting point for learning about medical specialties by providing information and data on residency program requirements, competitiveness, workforce, compensation, and links to more information for each specialty.
-Following this initial career exploration, students are encouraged to narrow their specialty options, conduct in-depth research, and gain experience through rotations and electives in the specialties they’re considering.

 Choose Your Specialty